Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Introduction

 Finally, we conclude with an extensive analysis of the strengths and limitations of contextualized, relational, and retrieval-based definitions, shedding light on when and how they contribute to performance.
-This analysis opens up intriguing avenues for future research, particularly in refining the generation and utilization of dynamic concept definitions and in improving the relational reasoning \cite{alexander2016relational} ability of LLMs over nuanced, fine-grained technical concepts.
+This analysis opens up intriguing avenues for future research, particularly in refining the generation and utilization of dynamic concept definitions and in improving the relational reasoning \cite{alexander2016relational} ability of LLMs over nuanced, fine-grained technical concepts.\footnote{Code, models and generated definitions available at \url{https://github.com/TomHopeLab/ScicoRadar}.}